apache/spark/docs/integration.rst

 Databricks
 ----------

-`Databricks <https://databricks.com/>`__ has contributed an Airflow operator which enables submitting runs to the Databricks platform.
-Internally the operator talks to the ``api/2.0/jobs/runs/submit`` `endpoint <https://docs.databricks.com/api/latest/jobs.html#runs-submit>`_.
+With contributions from `Databricks <https://databricks.com/>`__, Airflow has several operators which enable the submitting and running of jobs to the Databricks platform.
+Internally the operators talk to the ``api/2.0/jobs/runs/submit`` `endpoint <https://docs.databricks.com/api/latest/jobs.html#runs-submit>`_.

 :class:`airflow.contrib.operators.databricks_operator.DatabricksSubmitRunOperator`